 TUMI recently introduced a new product that will likely be a hit in with incentive travel users.
 The TUMI Travel Scale keeps travelers from getting 'weighed down' in more ways than one.
 They can save money, time and hassle with this compact electronic scale that lets you weigh your bags before you leave for the airport.
 It offers simple, one-button operation, a backlit digital display that's easy to read in any light, displays weight in pounds and kilograms, and has the strength to hold up to 100 lbs.
 Use it at home or carry it with you.
 For more information, contact Mike Landry, TUMI's Director of Special Markets, at firstname.lastname@example.org or 800-669-3181.

-The September/October issue of Engagement Strategies Magazine will be out soon!
+The September/October issue of Engagement Strategies Magazine is in the mail!
 Here's a look at what you'll find inside:

 Does your organization have a transactional website to handle bulk sales of merchandise to qualified buyers or points programs for incentive companies?
 The incentive industry is one of the few areas of business that doesn't have a true transactional model to support its end-users and incentive companies.
 The Corporate Rewards Exchange is a cooperative effort of leading brands, incentive fulfillment firms and incentive companies to build a new distribution channel for sale of gifts to corporations, incentive companies and marketing services firms.
 The CRE enables brands to tap into a large ad hoc market for bulk gifts and rewards in a way they can carefully control, providing a powerful means for incentive companies to more effectively use their products in reward programs via a highly automated billing, redemption, tracking and customer service system.
 It's designed to support all of the current players in the incentive marketplace by providing a more efficient means of offering rewards to end-users and incentive companies, at a very low cost.
 For more information, please contact us for a demo.